 I’ve always had a passion for the ocean.
 It is the only thing that calms me down and keeps me sane; that’s why surfing and water became such a huge part of my life.
 Getting into surf photography was a struggle, so I started selling some of my belongings.
 But you know what I never got rid of?
 The things that kept me connected to the ocean.

 I grew up in Venezuela where all of my spare time was devoted to traveling and being in the ocean with my family and friends, and maybe that’s why I feel so comfortable in it.
 Growing up there was pretty rough.
 My country was becoming more and more dangerous every day, and the comfortable feeling that I had was disappearing.
 So I moved to Costa Rica, and that’s where I found my passion for surf photography.
 I sold my motorcycle and bought a new camera and some lenses.

 Since then, I’ve been shooting what I enjoy the most and my camera has become a big part of my life.
 But it’s also a big part of why my savings start getting in trouble.
-When I finished university in Costa Rica I decided to move to California, where the surf industry is at.
-I sold my car to pay for two action surf photography workshops, one in the North Shore with Brian Bielmann and the other one in Puerto Rico with Art Brewer.
-It was the best way to meet two of the most important photographers in the surf industry and I also got the chance to learn from them.
+When I finished university in Costa Rica I decided to move to California.
+I sold my car to pay for two action/surf photography workshops, one in the North Shore with Brian Bielmann and the other one in Puerto Rico with Art Brewer.
+It was the best way to meet two of the most important photographers in the surf industry, and I’m glad I got the chance to learn from them.
 My passion is still growing and it’s not going to stop.
-Every day I feel more excited about what I do, and that’s how I want to feel for the rest of my life: excited to live every day doing something that I love.
+Every day I feel more excited about what I do, and that’s how I want to feel for the rest of my life – excited to live every day doing something that I love.